 Keep in mind, that an International Drivers Permit needs to be used in conjunction with a valid United States license.
 It's basically a translation of your existing driver's license into different languages and provides some identifying information (photo, address, etc.).
 There's not that much to them, but they can be important if you need one.
-In the U.S., an International Drivers Permit can be obtained at AAA offices as well as from the National Automobile Club, typically for a fee of $15.
+In the U.S., an International Drivers Permit can be obtained at AAA offices.

 Considerations When Driving in Japan

 It's also important to note that driving in Japan can be very different from driving in the United States.
 Unless you can read Japanese, road signs can be difficult to understand.
 Highway tolls are expensive, traffic can be extremely bad, and there's little roadside parking.
 Roads may also be narrower and traffic flows on the left.

 Another issue with driving in Japan is insurance.
 In many cases, U.S. auto insurance will not provide coverage for Japan.
 Yet Japan requires insurance for all drivers, so you need to make sure you have the proper insurance.

 If you're going to be staying for over 12 months in Japan, you will need to apply for a Japanese driver's license.
 You may be required to take a written driving test, a hearing test, an eyesight test, and a road test.
 It's best to consult the U.S. Embassy or the Japanese government for current requirements.

 For additional driving tips for Japan, the U.S. Embassy in Tokyo has some helpful hints for driving in Japan that are worth consulting.